ai4ce/MARS/_pages/benchmark.md

 In our single-traversal dynamic scene reconstruction experiments, we selected 10 different locations, each with one traversal, aiming to capture and represent complex urban environments.
 For our multitraversal environment reconstruction experiments, we selected a total of 50 traversals.
 This comprised 10 unique locations, with 5 traversals for each location, enabling us to capture variations in illuminating conditions and weather.

+**Single-traversal experiments**:
+PVG achieves higher SSIM scores and better LPIPS scores, indicating enhanced structural details.
+EmerNeRF excels in PSNR, likely due to its novel approach of dynamic-static decomposition.
+EmerNeRF and PVG both demonstrate the ability to perfectly render dynamic objects like moving cars, whereas iNGP and 3DGS exhibit relatively poor performance in this regard.

+**Multitraversal experiments**:
+The main challenge is to handle appearance variations and dynamic objects across repeated traversals over time.
+In our experiment, iNGP achieves the best similarity metrics since it preserves the most information about dynamic objects.
+RobustNeRF performs best in eliminating dynamic objects, albeit at the cost of rendering static objects with less detail.
+SegFormer achieves superior visual results compared to the other two methods.
+Yet the shadows of cars are not comletely removed, likely due to the inadequate recognition of shadows by semantic segmentation models.

 <br/>

 <p style="text-align: center;">